 The ratification may be express (in writing) or tacit but must, in any case, be sure and take place as soon as possible (as soon as the employer has knowledge of the 'decision').

-2. In a case brought before the Labour Court of Liège, the dismissal of an employee was decided upon on 25 July 2001 by a person (the employer's mother) that did not have the power to terminate the employment contract.
+Example - In a case brought before the Labour Court of Liège, the dismissal of an employee was decided upon on 25 July 2001 by a person (the employer's mother) who did not have the power to terminate the employment contract.
 In a letter dated 10 August 2001, the employer recognizes that his mother requested the employee to leave the workplace.
 For the Court, "the ratification at that time was therefore considered to be an implied ratification because of the absence of denial of the power to terminate" (judgment of 15 January 2008).

 Sources: Art.
 1998 of the Civil Code; "Qui a le pouvoir de licencier ?", Orientations, No. 1, 2005, p.
 20 ff.; Cass., 6 February 2006, J.T.T., 2006, p.
 258; Labour Court Liège, 15 January 2008, RG 8310/07 (http://jure.juridat.just.fgov.be).